WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `start`

-The Start Section consists of a function [index].
+The Start Section consists of an [index] into the [function index space].
 See [Instance Execution](#instance-execution) for further information.

 **Validation:**